ruiiiijiiiiang/file_clipper/README.md

-# file_clipper
+# 📋 file_clipper

+⚡ **Supercharge your terminal with GUI-style copy, cut, and paste operations!**

-`file_clipper` is a command-line utility written in Rust that provides intuitive and efficient file management capabilities, mimicking the familiar "copy," "cut," and "paste" operations found in graphical user interfaces.
-It also includes features for managing a clipboard and viewing operation history, with an interactive terminal user interface (TUI) for enhanced usability.
+`file_clipper` is a blazingly fast command-line utility written in Rust 🦀 that brings intuitive file management to your terminal.
+Experience the familiar "copy," "cut," and "paste" workflow you love from graphical interfaces, now with the speed and efficiency of the command line.
+Features an interactive TUI for clipboard management and operation history tracking.

 [![asciicast](https://asciinema.org/a/7Ud1g6tU4eL2oDuZu66Nwpi2p.svg)](https://asciinema.org/a/7Ud1g6tU4eL2oDuZu66Nwpi2p)

-## Features
+## ✨ Features

-- **Copy Files:** Copy one or more files to a temporary clipboard.
+- **📄 Copy Files:** Copy one or more files to a temporary clipboard.
   - `clp copy <path>...`
   - Aliases: `cp`, `c`, `y`
-- **Cut/Move Files:** Move one or more files to a temporary clipboard.
+- **✂️ Cut/Move Files:** Move one or more files to a temporary clipboard.
   - `clp cut <path>...`
   - Aliases: `mv`, `x`, `d`
-- **Link Files:** Copy one or more files as symbolic links.
+- **🔗 Link Files:** Copy one or more files as symbolic links.
   - `clp link <path>...`
   - Aliases: `ln`, `s`
-- **Paste Files:** Paste files from the clipboard to a specified destination.
+- **📌 Paste Files:** Paste files from the clipboard to a specified destination.
   - `clp paste [destination_path]`
   - Aliases: `p`, `v`
   - If `destination_path` is omitted, files are pasted into the current directory.
-- **List Clipboard:** View the contents of the current clipboard.
+- **📋 List Clipboard:** View the contents of the current clipboard.
   - `clp list`
   - Alias: `l`
-- **View History:** Browse a history of all copy/cut/paste operations.
+- **📜 View History:** Browse a history of all past copy/cut/paste operations.
   - `clp history`
   - Alias: `h`
-- **Clear:** Clear the clipboard and history.
+- **🧹 Clear:** Clear the clipboard and history.
   - `clp clear`
-- **Interactive TUI:** The `list` and `history` commands launch an interactive terminal interface, allowing you to select specific files for pasting and manage entries with ease.
+- **🖥️ Interactive TUI:** The `list` and `history` commands launch an interactive terminal interface, allowing you to select specific files for pasting and manage entries with ease.
-- **Glob Pattern Support:** Supports glob patterns for selecting multiple files (e.g., `*.txt`, `src/**/*.rs`).
+- **🌟 Glob Pattern Support:** Supports glob patterns for selecting multiple files (e.g., `*.txt`, `src/**/*.rs`).

-### Clipboard and History Mechanics
+### 🔄 Clipboard and History Mechanics

 When files are cut or copied, they are placed into a temporary clipboard.
 Upon a successful paste operation, these files are automatically removed from the clipboard and recorded in the history, providing a persistent log of all file operations.

-## Installation
+## 📦 Installation

+### Via Cargo

 To install `file_clipper`, you need to have [Rust and Cargo](https://www.rust-lang.org/tools/install) installed on your system.